 The five day fair offers an experience infused with literature, art, music and film.
 Listen to some of the greatest names in modern literature, whilst exploring the whitewashed houses, cobblestone streets and Atlantic Rainforest backdrop.
 We’ll take you out by sailboat to a private beach for a spoiling lunch of grilled lobster and champagne, before returning for massages and cocktails in one of our favourite little boutique hotels.

-A dream itinerary might combine 3 days in Brazil’s most enigmatic tropical city, Rio, before heading south to the Paraty Literary Festival, finishing the journey amidst the immense plains and myriad wildlife of the Pantanal.
+A dream itinerary might combine 3 days in Brazil’s most enigmatic tropical city, Rio de Janeiro, before heading south to the Paraty Literary Festival, finishing the journey amidst the immense plains and myriad wildlife of the Pantanal.
+With much distance to cover, we’re ready with boats, cars and helicopters to speed you over to the next spot.